rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-10-12-perifericas-at-conferences.md

 <h3>Perifericas at Jusbrasil Tech Day</h3>

-On the 2 of September, I was at [Jusbrasil Tech Day](https://medium.com/@tupydabahia/jusbrasil-tech-day-2-de-setembro-2016-32b56c8b86dd#.rni7glrst), a comemorative event for the 5 years of Jusbrasil - one of the most promissing companies in Bahia and the one of the most accessible [legal portals in Brazil](http://www.jusbrasil.com.br/home).
+On the 2nd of September, I was at [Jusbrasil Tech Day](https://medium.com/@tupydabahia/jusbrasil-tech-day-2-de-setembro-2016-32b56c8b86dd#.rni7glrst), a comemorative event for the 5 years of Jusbrasil - one of the most promising companies in Bahia and the one of the most accessible [legal portals in Brazil](http://www.jusbrasil.com.br/home).

 They support the local Tech community.
 The first edition of [Rails Girls Salvador](http://railsgirls.com/salvador201310) was held there.
-It was an opportunity to meet my friends and learn about Docker, Continuos Delivery, project management and others topics, so it was really great.
+It was an opportunity to meet my friends and learn about Docker, Continuous Delivery, project management and others topics, so it was really great.

 ![Team Perifericas](/img/blog/2016/teamperifericas-conferences-jusbraziltd-docker.jpg)<font color="grey"><small><i>Rafael Gomes, Docker Captain BR.
 (Image Credits: Geisa Santos)</i></small></font>